patroni/patroni/docs/existing_data.rst

 - After asking Patroni to restart the node, PostgreSQL displays the error message ``could not open configuration file "/etc/postgresql/10/main/pg_hba.conf": No such file or directory``

   It can mean various things depending on how you manage PostgreSQL configuration.
 If you specified `postgresql.config_dir`, Patroni generates the ``pg_hba.conf`` based on the settings in the :ref:`bootstrap <bootstrap_settings>` section only when it bootstraps a new cluster.
 In this scenario the ``PGDATA`` was not empty, therefore no bootstrap happened.
 This file must exist beforehand.

+- What is the minimal number of PostgreSQL nodes in a Patroni cluster?

+  Patroni/PostgreSQL nodes are decoupled from DCS nodes (except when Patroni implements RAFT on its own) and therefore there is no requirement on minimal number of nodes.